ua-snap/nws-drought/README.md

 This path must be writable by the user executing the script.
 If no path is specified, the tool defaults to `/tmp/nws_drought/`.
 Downloads are removed before each run.

+Add this project directory to the `PYTHONPATH`, i.e. `export PYTHONPATH=$PYTHONPATH:/full/path/to/this/directory`

 ### Download Data

 `cd scripts`